Psychological disorders

 Functional Freeze: Causes, Symptoms, and Treatments

-Introduction Functional freeze is a term that has recently gained attention in discussions about mental health, productivity, and trauma recovery.
+Functional freeze is a term that has recently gained attention in discussions about mental health, productivity, and trauma recovery.
 It refers to a state in which a person feels stuck and unable to take action, even on simple everyday tasks.
-Unlike procrastination or laziness, functional freeze is rooted in the body’s natural stress response—specifically
+Unlike procrastination or laziness, functional freeze is rooted in the body’s natural stress response—specifically the

 Functional Freeze: Causes, Symptoms, and Treatments Read More »